 Compensation: $800/week, plus housing

-Benefits: Housing provided, Wilderness First Aid training provided, Retirement (403b) employer matching, eligible for prodeal discounts.
+Benefits: Housing provided, Wilderness First Aid training provided, retirement (403b) employer matching, eligible for pro deal gear discounts.
 Leads may have opportunity for other trainings including chainsaw, crosscut, and rigging for stone work.

 Crew Leader Responsibilities: